dreamcatcher-tech/network/ideas/Interpulse/API/Shell with automated CLI display.md

 Ideally the same components that are used to present datum state are used to present shell responses.

+We should hook the CLI UI component for each command that we want to format specially, such as ls giving colors to different types of file item

 ## CLI

 ### Prompt